Docs

 Website-Aware Classification

-If a priority is categorised wrong, correct it.
+If a priority's type is wrong, correct it.
 Circuit remembers the correction and applies it to future feedback.
-Even when new feedback arrives on the same theme, the corrected category sticks.
+Even when new feedback arrives on the same theme, the corrected type sticks.

 Priority Engine